hyena/blood-money/README.md

   - Read token from config (or commandline?)
   - Process auction data.
   - Move all network logic into a background thread.
+  - Move these println's into a real logging system.

-Fix up dependencies with real versions.
+Fix up hyper dependencies with real versions.

 Move the token into a config.toml file.